 The work of IMPALA’s climate analysis group is a focussed continuation of IMPALA’s sustainability programme.

 The group is made up of industry experts and external advisors.

-As part of the IMPACTS project, the climate analysis group will meet on a monthly basis and produce a report on its findings by the end of the project.
+As part of the IMPACTS project, the climate analysis group met on a monthly basis, which led to the creation of a standards report in April 2023.

 IMPALA – Independent Music Companies Association

 Rue des Deux Eglises 37-39, 1000, Brussels, BELGIUM

 +32 2 503 31 38